-Jarom began working at the Lab 16 years ago after completing his bachelor’s in computer engineering and computer science at Brigham Young University.
-His initial work at the Lab involved developing code for target diagnostics to configure and acquire data from NIF’s scientific instruments.
-Under an academic plan funded by the Lab’s Education Assistance program, he went on to complete his master’s in computing engineering at UC Davis with a focus on computer architecture and compiler optimization.
-He also pursued graduate level courses in supercomputing with the hope of one day contributing to the Lab’s flagship capabilities in supercomputing.
+Jarom joined the Lab in 2004 after completing his bachelor’s in Computer Engineering and Computer Science at Brigham Young University.
+Initially he developed code for target diagnostics to configure and acquire data from the National Ignition Facility’s (NIF’s) scientific instruments.
+Under an academic plan funded by LLNL’s Education Assistance Program, he completed his master’s in Computing Engineering at UC Davis with a focus on computer architecture and compiler optimization.
+He also pursued graduate-level courses in supercomputing.

 Like many employees, Jarom has pursued new opportunities in different areas of Computing.
 Before moving to GS-CAD in 2021, he worked in the NIF Computing Division on the VBL++ (Virtual Beamline) code.
 The laser simulation code models the optical physics involved in the design optimization, commissioning, and operation of a wide range of laser systems.
 During his tenure with the team, Jarom helped rebuild the code base from Java to C++, and from a desktop application to a high performance computing simulation code, and is glad for the experience.
 “I enjoyed working on the VBL code because it makes sure the laser has the right energy and pulse shape when delivered to the target, so laser experiments can produce quality data,” he says.

 Jarom’s career also includes the important role of group leader.
 “First-line managers can be critical for the success and satisfaction of employees, especially at key moments in their careers,” he notes.
 “I like being a resource for employees to understand how the Lab works, how to progress in their careers in meaningful ways, and to bring in new people.”